What is Angelman Syndrome?

 Angelman Syndrome Caregiver Tips

 - Reach out to the AS community.
 Angelman Syndrome is rare, and you’re likely to feel as if you and your child are the only people in the world who understand it.
 However, that’s not true.
-Support groups and the community of Angelman families can help you realize that you’re not alone.
+Support groups and the community of Angelman families can help you to realize that you’re not alone.

 Angelman Syndrome Brain Science